daplab/yarn-starter/README.md

 ## Twitter to Kafka

 Another version of the `TwitterTo` application is available: it reads from Twitter and publishes into Kafka.
+This version is slightly lighter than the toHDFS version as it's not a Twill application.

 The build and configure steps are the same than before, except that the topic must be created before running the application.

 ```
 kafka-topics.sh --zookeeper daplab-wn-22.fri.lan:2181 --create --topic $(whoami)_twitter --partitions 2 --replication-factor 2